 Applicability of Chlorophyll a Methods DEP-SAS-002/10

-October 24, 2011

-For DEP purposes, four approved methods are discussed in this document for the measurement of chlorophyll a.
+Effective Date For DEP purposes, four approved methods are discussed in this document for the measurement of chlorophyll a.
 These methods are published by the United States Environmental Protection Agency (EPA) as individual methods; or, by the American Public Health Association (APHA) as one method, which is found in the collection “Standard Methods for the Examination of Water and Wastewater” (SM).
 The approved methods are listed below according to the preferred terms for reporting the procedure used to account for pheophytin interferences.
 Each method describes procedures for sample preparation, which are here incorporated as part of the DEP-approved procedures.

-Chlorophyll a, corrected for pheophytin: Spectrophotometric method with acidification, according to EPA 446.0 or SM 10200 H.2.b.
+Chlorophyll a, corrected for pheophytin: Spectrophotometric method with acidification, according to EPA 446.0 or SM 10200 H.2.b.-2011 or 10150 B-2022

 Chlorophyll a, corrected for pheophytin: Conventional fluorometric method with acidification, according to EPA

-445.0 or SM 10200 H.3.
+445.0 or SM 10200 H.3.-2011 or 10150 C-2022

-Chlorophyll a, free of pheophytin: Modified fluorometric method, using special, narrow-bandpass filters to eliminate spectral interference from pheophytin and chlorophyll b, according to EPA 445.0
+Chlorophyll a, free of pheophytin: Modified fluorometric method, using special, narrow-bandpass filters to eliminate spectral interference from pheophytin and chlorophyll b, according to EPA 445.0.

-Chlorophyll a, free of pheophytin: HPLC (High Performance Liquid Chromatography), pigment separation and analysis according to EPA 447.0 or SM 10200 H.4.
+Chlorophyll a, free of pheophytin: HPLC (High Performance Liquid Chromatography), pigment separation and analysis according to EPA 447.0 or SM 10200 H.4.-2011 or SM 10150 D-2022

 Recommendations for Evaluation of Data for Chlorophyll a